Palmer Park is a regional Colorado Springs park with a 3650 Maizeland Road address. Map coordinates are 38°52′56″N 104°46′40″W.

 Now at a total of 730.7 acres, the park contains over 25 miles of trails for horseback riding, mountain biking, walking and hiking.
 The vistas are wide open, clear, and beautiful.
 The surroundings are generally low brush that’s generally untouched.
 The terrain is rocky and trails are hard-packed dirt.

-The Mark Reyner Stables (partially seen in the above photo) are visible in a canyon from this Mesa Trail vantage point.
+The Mark Reyner Stables (partially seen in the photo above) are visible in a canyon below that Mesa Trail vantage point.
 Horses have their own trails out of the stables, and people on foot or pedal use other trails, but not alone.
 There is an abundance of dogs walking trails with their people.
 Off the leash; dogs off the leash, not people.
-Even with signs posted along the trails about dogs remaining on the leash, it’s not fair because dogs can’t read.
+Signs are posted along the trails about dogs remaining on the leash, but that’s not fair because dogs don’t read.

 In addition to the amenities featured above, Palmer Park includes the following: